 In this year of eating at home as much as we did, it’s fun to make things that we normally only go out for or order in.
 But you have to agree that it’s a different kind of joy that we get from creating something in our own kitchen with our own hands that pleases our palates.
 And trust me, it’s never as scary as you think.

 NOTE: Authentic falafel recipes call for dried chickpeas that have been soaked overnight.
 I’m not going to lie, these DO work better and do make a difference.
 It gives a bit more of a texture to the balls which I personally love.
 However, we don’t always have the foresight to soak our beans and wait for 12 hours until they are ready so I developed this recipe for canned chickpeas.
 But promise me that you will try it with the dried chickpeas one day!

 - 2 (400 g/200 g drained) cans chickpeas (using dried chickpeas soaked overnight is even better if you choose to do that, see note above)

 - 2 teaspoons cumin

 - 1 tsp ground coriander

 - 4-6 TAB flour (all-purpose or chickpea)

 Drain chickpeas.
-Too a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
-Process until blended but not pureed.
+Using a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
+Pulse until blended but not pureed.

 Stuff falafel in pita and add diced tomatoes and onions and sauce of your choice.